-DEPREACTED for v5: please consider migrating to asset modules
+DEPREACTED for v5: please consider migrating to asset modules.

 A loader for webpack which transforms files into base64 URIs.

-To begin, you'll need to install url-loader
+To begin, you'll need to install url-loader:

 $ npm install url-loader --save-dev

-, but can return a DataURL if the file is smaller than a byte limit.
+url-loader works like file-loader, but can return a DataURL if the file is smaller than a byte limit.

 index.js

-import img from './image.png';
+import img from './image.png'; webpack.config.js

 webpack.config.js